zumbalogy/command_search/README.md

 ## Internal Details
-The lifecycle of a query is as follows: The query is alaised, lexed, parsed, de-aliased, optimized, and then turned into a Ruby select function or a MongoDB compatible query.
+The lifecycle of a query is as follows: The query is alaised, lexed, parsed, de-aliased, optimized, and then turned into a Ruby select function or a Mongo compatible query.

 In the example shown below, the time it takes to turn the string into a Mongo